Precision-Mojo/django-heroku-fabfile/README.md

     <from the root of your repository>
     $ git submodule add git://github.com/Precision-Mojo/django-heroku-fabfile.git fabfile
     $ git submodule init
-    $ git commit -m "Clone django-heroku-fabfile as a submodule named fabfile."
+    $ git commit -m "Clone django-heroku-fabfile as a submodule."

 To view a list of available tasks type `fab -l`.